selimegeguney/Python-Semester-Project/README.md

 # Word Guessing Game With Python and ChaptGPT

 ## Project
-This is a word guessing game.
-You have 5 lives try to find out all the letters in the word and guess it correct.
+This is a word guessing game based on ChatGPT API.
+Choose skill level and you have 5 lives try to guess all the letters and find the word.

 ## How To Play
 ### After cloning the project